God's Own Country · Living Traditions

 Explore Mudiyettu

-Thrissur Pooram Kudamattam — the famous umbrella exchange at Kerala's grandest temple festival Temple Festival
+Thrissur Pooram Kudamattam — umbrella exchange at Kerala's grandest temple festival Temple Festival

 Thrissur Pooram — Mother of All Poorams